File

 Can this help SEO and Core Web Vitals?

 Yes.
-Smaller image payloads can improve loading performance, LCP, and mobile user experience.
+Smaller image files can improve loading speed, LCP, and mobile experience, especially when combined with correct dimensions, lazy loading, and caching.

 Yes.
-It can be used as a pre-build optimization step alongside CDN and image delivery strategies.
+It can be used as a manual review step before release, alongside image conversion, CDN delivery, and release asset optimization.